Cine21

-Cine21 is a South Korean film magazine issued by Hangyeore newspaper.
+Cine21 is a South Korean film magazine published by The Hankyoreh newspaper.
 The magazine was first published on 24 April 1995 in Seoul, and subsequent issues have continued to be released weekly.

-The first editor-in-chief was Seon-hee Cho, the culture desk journalist.
+The first editor-in-chief was Cho Seon-hee, the culture desk journalist.
 The first issue was published with the articles including "Who is controlling Korean film industry", "The vote of 'Korean film power 50'".
-1 August 2003, Cine21 was spun off from the Hangyeore Newspaper and became an independent subsidiary (corporate name: Cine21 Corporation) of the former.
+1 August 2003, Cine21 was spun off from The Hankoyreh and became an independent subsidiary ("Cine21 Corporation") of the former.
 As of 2019, the Hankyoreh Media Group owns 85% of the company's shares.

 History

 Cine21 was the first weekly film magazine published in South Korea.
 It was born out of the Hankyoreh Media Group's broader goal of promoting meaningful cultural pursuits on a variety of media platforms following the democratic uprising of 1987.